Cars Brands that start with B

 Bolwell Logo

 The Australian brand Bolwell, founded in 1962, designs and manufactures sports cars with unique designs.
-Her models – Mk, were produced in various designs.
-These were both complete variants and coupes with a mid-engine arrangement (the only option in the world – the Mk VI or SR6 of 1968), the Mk VIII Nagari model with a V8 engine as a coupe and convertible, Mk IX Ikara 1979, Mk X Nagari 2009.
-The company stopped production in 1979, continuing only to create concept and demonstration models.
+Its models, the Mk, were available in a variety of designs.
+These were both full-fledged variants and coupes with a mid-engine layout (the only variant in the world – Mk VI or SR6 in 1968), the Mk VIII Nagari model with a V8 engine as a coupe and convertible, Mk IX Ikara in 1979, Mk X Nagari in 2009.
+In 1979, the company stopped production, continuing to build only concept and demonstration models.
 But in 2009, the production of new cars under this brand was resumed.

 Bond Cars Ltd